-Evacuation: In case of an evacuation, meet the IPAM staff on the lawn in front of Moore Hall, across the street from IPAM’s main entrance, From there, IPAM staff will escort the group to the official meeting place for our section of campus.
+Evacuation: In case of an evacuation, meet the IPAM staff on the lawn at the north end of the building, in front of Physics and Astronomy.
+From there, IPAM staff will escort the group to the official meeting place for our section of campus, if necessary.

 Earthquake: In case of an earthquake, hide under a desk or table until the tremors cease; do not leave the building until it stops.